Plant Problem Lab

 Brown spots need texture and location checks.
 Dry window-facing spots, soft spreading lesions, and pest speckling point to different next steps.

-For anthurium, adjust the diagnosis around this plant profile: Anthuriums prefer airy roots, bright filtered light, and steady moisture.
+For anthurium, read this symptom alongside how the plant usually behaves: Anthuriums prefer airy roots, bright filtered light, and steady moisture.
 Yellow leaves, brown tips, and weak blooms often trace back to watering, mineral buildup, or low light.

 direct sun, heat, or light shockpest pressureoverwatering or slow-drying soildirect sun or heat scorchwet-soil root stresspests